Motherhood feels too much sometimes.

-It doesn’t matter if you have one child, twins, or five children.
+It doesn’t matter if you have one child, twins, or five children—every mum has days when she feels like she’s on the edge.

-There are days when all you want to do is lock yourself in a room and scream.
+There are moments when all you want to do is lock yourself in a room and scream.

 It happens to all of us!

-I have two one-year-old rascals as I write this post.
-And I often feel drained after only a few minutes spent with them.
+As I write this post, I’m sitting next to two one-year-old rascals—and I already feel drained after only a few minutes spent with them.

 I’m sure you know this too…

-When putting the shoes on takes 30 minutes or more, when the changing turns into a wrestle, or when they throw themselves on the floor (just because).
+When putting on shoes takes 30+ minutes, a simple nappy change turns into a wrestling match, or they throw themselves on the floor for no reason at all.

-This feels like someone drilling directly into my brain.
+When my babies cry non-stop and nothing I do settles them, it feels like someone is drilling directly into my brain.

 1. Picture your children in the future